Parallel Opportunistic Routing in Wireless Networks: Power--Delay--Throughput Trade-off

-for each receiver node.
+for receiver node $k(m,l_m)$.
 This assumption makes the analysis of scaling laws much simpler.
 As a consequence, it is possible to find the cdf of the SINR in (\ref{EQ:Tnlower}) when our opportunistic routing is utilized.
-By using (\ref{EQ:hki}) and (\ref{EQ:SINR1}), we have
+Let $B$ denote the event that $P_I^{k}=O(1)$ holds for receiver node $k$ in the network.
+By using (\ref{EQ:hki})--(\ref{EQ:Prdef}), and the condition $D(n)=o(n^{-1}\delta_3^{M(n)/D(n)})$ in Lemma~\ref{LEM:interference}, we then have

-where $c_3$ and $c_4$ denote some positive constants independent of $n$.
-Here, the first equality comes from the fact that $P_I=O(1)$ holds whp.
-The third equality holds since the squared channel gain $\left|g_{ki}\right|^2$ follows the chi-square distribution with two degrees of freedom.
-Now we are ready to derive the scaling laws for $P(n)$ and $D(n)$ in terms of $M(n)$ by using (\ref{EQ:Tnlower}), (\ref{EQ:PI1}), and (\ref{EQ:SINRcdf}).
+where $c_3$, $c_4$, $c_5$, and $c_6$ denote some positive constants independent of $n$, and $\delta_3>1$ is a sufficiently small constant.
+Here, the second equality comes from the fact that per-hop distance is given by $\Theta(1/D(n))$.
+The third equality holds since the squared channel gain $\left|g_{k(m,l_m)i(m,l_m)}\right|^2$ follows the chi-square distribution with two degrees of freedom.
+The third inequality comes from (\ref{EQ:AppPI}) and (\ref{EQ:PI1}).
+The last equality holds since it follows that